 Then I started machine learning, and for this I first used Flux.jl, which is great but lacks a lot of support for modern tools.

-I therefore went over to python, and used netket, a great jax-based tool developed by a F. Vicentini, a former labmate.
+I therefore went over to Python, and used netket, a great jax-based livrary spearheaded by a F. Vicentini, a former labmate.

 Open-source contributions